Marketing Agency Structure: Guide to Common Types and How To Implement One

 Step #1: Define Your Vision and Mission

-You can start by writing a vision statement that will showcase your agency's long-term vision.
-This statement should describe the ultimate goal or aspiration.
-Try to make it concise, inspiring, and reflect the impact you aim to make in the industry or market you serve.
+Defining your agency's vision and mission provides a clear direction and purpose for your organization.
+You can start by writing a statement showcasing your agency's long-term vision.
+Describe your ultimate goal or aspiration in concise terms and reflect the impact you aim to make in the industry or market you serve.

 Step #2: Determine the Services You’ll Offer